Modern Slavery Act Transparency Statement

 For the financial year ended 31 March 2021

 Ricoh Europe PLC, Ricoh UK Limited, Ricoh Capital Limited, Ricoh Imaging UK Limited, Ricoh UK Products Limited, (for the purposes of this statement collectively known as the “Ricoh UK Companies”) are committed to ensuring that our businesses and supply chains respect human rights.
 We are committed to improving our practices to combat slavery and human trafficking.

 Ricoh adheres to guidelines of ISO26000 and is a proud member of the United Nations Global Compact.
 Ricoh has consistently been recognised through awards in the context of corporate social responsibility, for example:

-- Ricoh Company, Ltd. has received the highest Gold rating in the sustainability survey conducted by EcoVadis.
-Since receiving the first Gold rating in 2014, Ricoh has consistently received the highest rating in the survey.
+- Ricoh Company, Ltd. has received Gold rating in the sustainability survey conducted by EcoVadis.
+Since receiving the first Gold rating in 2014, Ricoh has consistently received this high rating in the survey.
 EcoVadis assesses corporate policies, initiatives and achievements in areas concerning the Environment, Labor Practices, Fair Business Practices, and Supply Chain.

 - Ricoh continues to be recognised in the FTSE4Good Index Series and the FTSE Blossom Japan Index.